lewisf/lewisf.github.com/_posts/2012-05-08-we-have-we-need-my-transition.md

 it in the template as `<%= @var %>`.
 In Django, we have to return a dictionary `{ var: 5 }` in order to render it in the template.

 - **Less Magic.** Rails has a lot of magic.
-In Rails, I don't ever really have to define much to get a lot, whereas in Django, everything seems to have to be fine tuned.
+Django, on the otherhand, much less so.
-As an example, routing definition in Django involve urls.py where I have to write regex's to do url matching and mess with a bunch of options.
-Admittedly, they are simple regexes, but Rails' notion of defining things in single routes.rb is much easier.
+As an example, routing definitions in Django can involve multiple urls.py's where I have to write regex's to do url matching and mess with a bunch of options.
+Admittedly, they are simple regexes, but Rails' notion of defining things in single routes.rb through pre-defined helper functions through `resources` is much easier.

-- **ActiveRecord vs Django Query Language.** A lot of purists probably enjoy writing raw queries, but when it comes to the simplest stuff, I like expressive query languages.
+- **ActiveRecord vs Django Query Language.** A lot of purists probably enjoy writing raw queries, but when it comes to the simple queries, I like expressive query languages.
 Unfortunately, Django's query language falls short to ActiveRecord in my opinion.
 I find myself writing a lot of User.objects.all - when in Rails it's pretty much implied that I want to query through all User objects.
+This is just a minor complaint, but this is just one among many others.

 - **Python imports.** I have to import everything.
 This is annoying because it gets messy fast, and I forget imports when writing new code way too often.
 Having the magic of Rails' automatically resolving dependencies at runtime is great.

-So I still love Rails, but Django has been very eye-opening in terms of how frameworks work.
+So I still love Rails, but Django has been very eye-opening in terms of how frameworks work (or don't work).
 In fact, learning Django has gotten me to better understand Rails in a weird way, and to better appreciate the decisions Rails has made for the sake of developer happiness.
-I'm probably still going to default to Ruby on Rails for my web developing, but I'd be fine working in Django if the need ever arose again in the near future.
+I'm probably still going to default to Ruby on Rails for my personal projects, but I'd be fine working in Django if the need ever arose again in the future.